-Your license key can be found in an email sent to the purchaser of the order, or in your license manager once it has been claimed by your organization
+Your license key can be found either in an email sent to the purchaser of the order, or in your license manager once it has been claimed by your organization

 When does a license key begin to count down?

-The license key starts counting down from the moment it is created upon purchase.
+The license key starts counting down from the moment of purchase.

 Do I need to have a license for every Verkada device?

-A single Command license is all that is required to provide all Command functionality for the device type in question.
+No. A single Command license is all that is required to provide all functionality for the device type in question.